 In the live music performance space, singers often improvise on the spot by scatting, throwing in oohs and aahs or even yodeling!
 Freddie Mercury would famously dedicate a section of Queen’s shows to improvised singing, getting the crowd to sing back to him whatever he made up on the spot.
 This is a really fun live process and technique to use, which has since been used by the likes of Green Day.

 When it comes to improvising singing, it is experimentation and trusting in one’s voice.
 Singers could try improvising over instrumental sections or adding things to their favourite song, especially in sections where there are no vocals.
 There really is no wrong or right way of how to improvise singing, it’s all about trying things out and seeing what works.

 Our Top Tips

-When it comes to music improvisation, we believe that it comes down to three major factors; enough knowledge to get by, bravery and attitude!
-Someone may have the foundation, but it is the bravery to try things, embracing freedom, new techniques and then letting your soul guide the music.
-Why not listen to some favourite artists and start improvising over their records, singing some alternative melodies and lyrics or adding in some guitar licks or solos and see where it takes the music!
+When it comes to music improvisation, we believe that it comes down to three major factors; enough knowledge to get by, bravery, and attitude!
+Someone may have the foundation, but it is the bravery to try things, embrace freedom, and new techniques, and then let your soul guide the music.
+Why not listen to some favorite artists and start improvising over their records, singing some alternative melodies and lyrics, or adding in some guitar licks or solos and seeing where it takes the music?

 Check out our artist management page where you can work with our team of industry-leading managers to get your career moving in the fast lane.